UKCloud/documentation/articles/openshift/oshift-how-restrict-access-to-openshift-routes-by-ip-address.md

 ## More information

-For further information, see the following: [v3](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html) [v4](https://docs.openshift.com/container-platform/4.5/networking/routes/route-configuration.html)
+For further information, see the following documentation: [v3](https://docs.openshift.com/container-platform/3.11/architecture/networking/routes.html) [v4](https://docs.openshift.com/container-platform/4.5/networking/routes/route-configuration.html)

 > [!IMPORTANT]
 > This functionality is available by default in UKCloud OpenShift deployments of version 3.10 or newer.
 For all previous versions customers need to raise a request with UKCloud to have this functionality enabled.